LinnSilver/Project1-Farrier/README.md

 ## Credits
 ### Content
- All content was written by the developer.
+All content on this webpage was written by the developer.
 ### Media
 - All images were downloaded from [Freeimages.com](https://www.freeimages.com/photo/silhouette-of-a-horse-at-sunset-1640166)
 - Google font -Font type.
 - Fontawesome. -For media link icons.
 - Favicon -For favicon icon on tab.

-### Acknowledgments
-Thanks to Brian